How To Send A Test Phishing Email In 5 Steps

 5.3 Reply-To Attacks

-Reply-to attacks typically come in the form of an email where an attacker is enticing the target to respond to the email directly.
+Reply-to attacks typically come in the form of an email where an attacker is enticing the target to respond to the phishing email directly.
 This type of payload is typically multi-staged and socially engineers an individual to trust the attacker's identity.
 The attacker may pretend they're an executive, customer, or trusted partner to build trust.
 Once trust is obtained, the attacker will progress to the next stage of their attack, which is usually financially motivated.

 Wrapping up